Main fundraiser photo

 I was named in honor of that great verse from the prophet Micah, "O mortal, what does the Lord require of you?
 To do justice, love kindness, and walk humbly with God."
 I've tried to live into those ideas my entire life, which led me to become a teacher in a Title I school, a campaign manager for marginalized candidates, a community organizer working to help people experiencing homelessness, and a minister to those left outside the church.

 For the past three years, that ministry has taken the form of an online community called the Llama Pack, which we joke is made up of the people who weren't allowed in the sheepfold.
-We are people who primarily identify as queer, leftist, and deconstructing harmful faiths they were raised with.
-My work has included organizing lots of leaders to share different expressions of new traditions they are exploring to preaching biweekly to counseling people almost every day in private messages and in person.
+My work has included organizing lots of leaders to share different expressions of new traditions they are exploring to regularly preaching to counseling people almost every day in private messages and in person.
 I am not the best at asking for money for myself, so this work has largely gone unpaid--and, to be clear, I would gladly do it all again in a heartbeat to be able to help the number of people I have been blessed to love through that ministry.

 My full-time position was recently cut due to budget cuts, and as I apply to new opportunities to help the people I love, I keep running into the problem of organizations I would love to work with not having quite the budget to help me cover all of my bills.
 Before 2023, I could have accepted any of these positions without too much concern.
 But after losing our house due to mold the landlord refused to rectify, the birth of my daughter, and my cancer diagnosis, our bills are just too high to afford that kind of paycut.
 One position in particular would allow me to work with some people I love, doing dynamic work in a complex setting, that would give me the experience and support I need as I continue to pray about the future of my ministry.
 But at the moment, I can't afford to take the position.